The Frisky

 Some evidence that can be used to prove negligence on your part even if you were not the at-fault party includes any past history of negligence, breach of conduct, or failure to provide reasonable care.
 You can go here to learn more about determining fault in a personal injury case and what kind of evidence can be used against you in your case.

-If you’re concerned about how your case will resolve or you’re not sure what the laws in your state say, seek out an experienced lawyer now to help you make the right choices for your case.
+If you got involved in a car accident in any of the states that follow a pure comparative negligence rule, and you’re concerned about how your case will resolve or you’re not sure what the laws in your state say, seek out an experienced Washington dc car accident lawyer to help you make the right choices for your case.
 They can explain your options and make recommendations about what you should do next.

 caseComparative FaultContributory NegligenceLawsuitlegal standardnegligencePersonal Injury